 - Encourage people to promote your business on Facebook.
 One way to do this is to hold a contest.
 For example, you could do this by offering a free portrait shoot as the prize and ask people to include a link to your website in their posts.

 - Embed your Instagram feed on your online portfolio.
 Doing this lets you take advantage of your Instagram feed to keep your online portfolio as current as possible.

 For more tips on making the most of your social media, check out this guide for growing your business using Instagram.

 9. Encourage Referrals

-Don’t hesitate to remind your satisfied clients to mention you to friends who are seeking photographers.
-Offer a small discount in exchange for posting your work on their social accounts and tagging you, or referring their friends to you.
-That’s great portrait marketing!
+Remind your happy clients to tell their friends about you.
+Offer a small discount if you post your work on their social accounts and tag or refer friends to you.

-10. Invest in Paid Advertising (Like Facebook Ads)
+10. Invest in Advertising Your Photography (Like Facebook Ads)